 You can use Microsoft’s assistant “Cortana” to control music playbacks, such as forward and backward by voice.
 Even You can ask to navigate by a certain artist or track by Voice Command.

 Microsoft Surface comes with active noise cancellation and delivers 13 levels of fantastically integrated side dials for volume and noise cancellation.
-But many trusted reviewers’ opinion, surface noise cancellation quality is not similar to Bose QC35.
+But many trusted reviewers’ opinions, surface noise cancellation quality is not similar to Bose QC35.

 Design and Material: